 This innovative approach addresses some of the key market needs whilst enhancing whole system performance.

-Reduced vehicle weight – the single plug and play module is designed to achieve all required functionality with a minimum space envelope and weight.
-The weight of the auxiliary compressor and its associated installation components such as mounts, connectors and tubing are removed.
+Reduced vehicle weight – the single plug and play module are designed to achieve all required functionality with a minimum space envelope and weight.
+The weight of the auxiliary compressor and its associated installation components such as mounts, connectors, and tubing are removed.

 Increase in available passenger space – the module is now small enough to fit in a reduced space envelope making its installation location more flexible to suit carriage layout.
 The space required for the ancillary compressor has been eliminated, increasing available space in the carriage.

 Initial acquisition and whole life cost reductions – the initial acquisition costs are now lower and the vehicle initial installation costs are reduced due to an elimination of the auxiliary compressor.
 A side benefit is process simplification demonstrated by a reduction in the number of component suppliers, orders raised and managed, as well as assembly and testing work because the control unit is supplied fully function tested, ready to just plug and play.

 All of these factors have a positive impact on the total lifetime cost.

 The benefits of a single module approach don’t stop at installation and procurement.
 It’s essential in today’s modern rail environment that service and maintenance times are kept to a minimum, optimising vehicle operational time and profit.
 Having only one module that can simply be replaced as a whole unit (rather than individual parts) is tremendously beneficial in terms of service and maintenance.
 Due to its plug and play qualities, the system can quickly be decommissioned, serviced, repaired and re-commissioned with ease, resulting in less downtime.

 Headed to InnoTrans?